celestiaorg/celestia-specs/specs/data_structures.md

 The `availableDataRoot` of the [header](#header) is computed using the compact row and column roots as described [here](#2d-reed-solomon-encoding-scheme).

+The number of rows/columns of the original data [shares](data_structures.md#share) in [square layout](#arranging-available-data-into-shares) for this block.
+Must be a power of 2.

-The number of column roots is twice the [header](#header)'s `availableDataOriginalSquareSize` field, and the number of row roots is `ceil(availableDataOriginalSharesUsed / availableDataOriginalSquareSize) + availableDataOriginalSquareSize`.
+The number of column roots is `availableDataOriginalSquareSize * 2`, and the number of row roots is `ceil(availableDataOriginalSharesUsed / availableDataOriginalSquareSize) + availableDataOriginalSquareSize`.
 Rows containing only [tail padding](./consensus.md#reserved-namespace-ids) are implicitly available, and so do not need to be committed to here.

 ### AvailableData